 - Ability to be an ambassador for MIT/ESG in the context of your project

 ESG-PKG Summer Fellowships are only available for the summer.
-Applications for Summer 2010 Fellowships are due by Tuesday, March 17 at noon.
+Applications for Summer 2010 Fellowships are due by the NEW DEADLINE Monday, March 30 at 9am.
 Apply through the PKG Fellowships application portal.

 - A complete and thorough outline of the project and its desired outcome, including the steps that will be taken to assure that outcome